nathantwan/CS180-Team-Project/README.md

 TwitterInterface: Interface implemented by the Twitter class to structure the methods used to set up new users and manage how users can interact with the app.

+TwitterServer class: Implements Runnable to allow the users to log in and access the different features of the program, such as adding friends, blocking users, changing user information, and interacting with other users and their unique feed.

+Client class: Creates a client that establishes a connection with TwitterServer that allows the user to log in or sign-up by checking the information with the data stored in the database.
+ClientTest is used to test if the exceptions are being thrown correctly.